gvzdv/ollama-vision-test/README.md

 - Chat history and interface not implemented
 - Streaming not implemented
 - Insufficient error logging
+- Docker image is not GPU-optimized (CPU only)

 ## License
 This project is licensed under the MIT License.